schbz/MJartSaver/README.md

 ## Usage Examples

-- Link your specified S3 bucket/path to other AWS services like S3 static web hosting or Cloudfront distributions to allow for streamlined collaborative updating of website media and more with the latest in generative art.
+- Link your specified S3 bucket/path to other services like static web hosting or Cloudfront distributions to allow for streamlined collaborative updating of website media and more with the latest in generative art.
 - Use S3's low cost file storage tiers like 'Glacier' to automatically backup your generative art to an encrypted archive
 - Seamlessly transfer image files across multiple Discord servers

 ## Features

 - Upload your Midjourney art to a secure S3 bucket with one click.
-- customize S3 bucket and path.
+- customize bucket and path location.
 - customize image metadata.
 - Automatically [or optionally, prompt users to] upload each image posted with the push of a button.
 - Retrieve Previously saved images from S3.